ncsa/Delta_doc/docs/source/user_guide/software.rst

       ...
       http://hostname:8888/?token=73d96b99f2cfc4c3932a3433d1b8003c052081c5411795d5

-   In step 3, to start the notebook in your browser, replace http://hostname:8888/ with http://127.0.0.1:8991/ (the port number you selected with --port=)
+   In step 3, to start the notebook in your browser, replace http://hostname:8888/ with http://127.0.0.1:8991/ (the port number you selected with ``--port=``)

-   You may not see the job hostname when running with a container, find it with squeue:
+   You may not see the job hostname when running with a container, find it with ``squeue``:

    **squeue -u $USER:**